-Open Rank Faculty Position (Biostatistics)
+Open-Rank Faculty Position (Biostatistics)

-The University of Pittsburgh Center for Research on Health Care (CRHC) brings together investigators from throughout the health sciences to conduct innovative, high-impact research in the areas of health services and clinical research.
+The Center for Research on Health Care (CRHC) brings together investigators from throughout the health sciences to conduct innovative, high-impact research in the areas of health services and clinical research.
 CRHC faculty have expertise across broad subject areas in health services and epidemiology research, as well as in biostatistics, clinical trials, and qualitative and implementation research.
 The CRHC (1) provides a supportive forum where ideas can be transformed into projects; (2) assembles multidisciplinary research teams capable of conducting high quality studies in health services research; (3) promotes a broad-based research agenda in the biomedical sciences; and (4) encourages collaborative relationships among departments and schools.

 The CRHC Data Center was developed to support the conduct of high-quality clinical and translational research at the University of Pittsburgh.
 The Data Center has cores devoted to statistical analysis, data management and information sciences, and qualitative analysis.
-The Center for Clinical Trials & Data Coordination, the clinical trials arm of the Data Center, guides RCTs from conception to closeout, employing a web-based trial management system that seamlessly integrates electronic data capture, eligibility & randomization, drug & external data tracking, safety reporting, outcome adjudication, data & safety monitoring, statistical analysis & reporting, data sharing, and regulatory compliance.
+The Center for Clinical Trials & Data Coordination, the clinical trials arm of the Data Center, guides RCTs from conception to closeout, employing a web-based trial management system that seamlessly integrates electronic data capture, eligibility & randomization, drug & external data tracking, safety reporting, outcome adjudication, data and safety monitoring, statistical analysis and reporting, data sharing, and regulatory compliance.

-The Institute for Clinical Research Education is the home for the University of Pittsburgh's premier clinical and translational research training programs as well as the home to the Workforce Development Core, Team Science, KL2, and TL1 of the Clinical and Translational Science Institute.
+The Institute for Clinical Research Education is the home for the University of Pittsburgh's premier clinical and translational research training programs, as well as the home to the Workforce Development Core, Team Science, KL2, and TL1 of the Clinical and Translational Science Institute.
 The ICRE offers 7 degree programs and 12 career development programs.
 It trains graduate students (MS and PhD), medical students, residents, fellows, and faculty and offers more than 50 different courses that span the translational continuum.